mhsendur/art-design-portfolio/README.md

-# 🎨 Mavis Busenur Balci - Portfolio Website
+# 🎨 Art/Design - Portfolio Website

 A stunning, modern portfolio website showcasing the intersection of UI/UX design, engineering, and artistic creativity.
 Built with cutting-edge web technologies and featuring a unique Matisse-inspired design aesthetic.